timsutton/brigadier/README.md

 # Brigadier

 A Windows- and OS X-compatible Python script that fetches, from Apple's or your software update server, the Boot Camp ESD ("Electronic Software Distribution") for a specific model of Mac.
 It unpacks the multiple layers of archives within the flat package and if the script is run on Windows with the `--install` option, it also runs the 64-bit MSI installer.
-It currently _does not_ support installation on 32-bit Windows.
-If 32-bit Windows support is important to you, there is an [issue](https://github.com/timsutton/brigadier/issues/2) created to track it.

 On Windows, the archives are unpacked using [7-Zip](http://www.7-zip.org) and [dmg2img](http://vu1tur.eu.org/tools), so these are downloaded and installed (and removed later) as needed.
 7-Zip can convert .dmgs to ISOs as well, however I experienced inconsistent results across different currently-offered BootCampESD.pkgs, and haven't had any issues with dmg2img.
 More details on the extraction on Windows can be found below.

 This was written for two reasons:

 1. We'd like to maintain as few Windows system images as possible, but there are typically 3-5 BootCampESD packages available from Apple at any given time, targeting specific sets of models.
 It's possible to use the [Orca](http://support.microsoft.com/kb/255905) tool to edit the MSI's properties and disable the model check, but there are rarely cases where a single installer contains all drivers.
 Apple can already download the correct installer for a booted machine model in OS X using the Boot Camp Assistant, so there's no reason we can't do the same within Windows.
 2. Sometimes we just want to download and extract a copy of the installer for a given model.
 The steps to do this manually are tedious, and there are many of them.
-As of the spring of 2013, Apple has made a number of Boot Camp installer packages available on their support downloads page, but they are still a split across many different different sets of models.
+As of the spring of 2013, Apple has made a number of Boot Camp installer packages available on their support downloads page, but they are still a split across many different different sets of models and it is still inconvenient to ensure you have the correct package.

 It was originally designed to be run as post-imaging step for Boot Camp deployments to Macs, but as it requires network connectivity, a network driver must be already available on the system.
 (See Caveats below)